labdevgen/3Dpredictor/README.md

     input_folder = "set/path/to/this/variable"
 The data files currently used could be downloaded from http://genedev.bionet.nsc.ru/site/hic_out/3DPredictor/

-There are 'readers' which read data files and 'predictor generators' which generate predictors for contacts.
-Note that you can change options of this functions

 Note that predictors generation takes ~3h for 500 000 contacts.